faustogut/faustogut/README.md

 </p>

 ## ℹ About me
-I'm Fausto Gutiérrez and I'm a Software Engineer & Full Stack Developer deeping my knowledge in Data Science & Devops & Blockchain.
-I'm always researching how to better solve problems and focusing in best practices (clean code, TDD, software architecture, agile, ...).
+In addition to Software Engineering & Full Stack Development, I specialize in Data Science & Devops & Blockchain, always looking for better ways to solve problems and focusing on best practices (clean code, TDD, software architecture, agile, etc...).

 ## 👨‍💻 What can I do?
 <table>